 Oftentimes, clear aligners or clear braces are done prior to veneers to address crooked and crowded teeth issues that cannot be resolved with veneers alone.
 Professional tooth whitening is also commonly done, especially if we are not planning to veneer all teeth.
 Whitening first allows us to brighten all the teeth so we can select a bright but natural shade for the veneers so they can blend in with other teeth.

 We can also combine veneers with other restorative and cosmetic dental procedures.
 For example, if you are missing one or more teeth, an implant or bridge may be necessary to fill in these large gaps in addition to veneers for your other teeth.
 Veneers are not suitable for every patient.
 If you grind your teeth, have severe tooth decay, or have any other oral health issues, you should discuss this with us so we can be sure to tailor your smile restoration to your unique needs.

 How much do veneers cost?

 The cost of veneers can vary from dentist to dentist.
-On the low end, veneers can cost $900, and on the high end, $4000 per tooth.
-The average cost per tooth is about $1500-1600, which is what you will pay at Skyline Dental.
+On the low end, veneers can cost $900, and on the high end, $3000 per tooth.
+At our office the average cost per tooth is $1500-$2000 for porcelain, and $900 per tooth for composite resin veneers.
 When investing in your smile, it’s important not to look for the cheapest option.
-At Skyline Dental, we often need to remove and replace cheap veneers because they’re uncomfortable, look unnatural, or are failing due to chipping and leaking under the veneer.
+At Skyline Dental we often have to replace veneers done elsewhere because they’re uncomfortable, look unnatural, or are failing due to chipping and leaking under the veneer.
 When veneers are done cheaply, the dentist will often shave teeth and remove too much enamel, leaving your underlying tooth weak and the veneers more prone to fail.
 With veneers, the old adage “you get what you pay for” rings true.